Trentemøller

-Anders Trentemøller ([ˈɑnɐs ˈtsʰʁɑntəˌmøˀlɐ]; born 16 October 1972) is a Danish indie/electronic music composer, producer and multi-instrumentalist based in Copenhagen, Denmark.
+Anders Trentemøller ([ˈɑnɐs ˈtsʰʁɑntəˌmøˀlɐ]; born 16 October 1972) is a Danish indie artist, producer, and multi-instrumentalist based in Copenhagen, Denmark.

 History

 Trentemøller started music in the late 1990s with different indie rock projects.
 In 2006, following a line of more electronic-orientated 12-inch EPs, Trentemøller released his debut album, The Last Resort.
 In 2007 he assembled his first full live band, with Henrik Vibskov on drums and Mikael Simpson on guitar.
 Complete with visuals from director Karim Ghahwagi, the ensuing ‘Trentemøller: Live In Concert’ tour brought him to the United States for the first time as well as to festivals including Glastonbury (UK), Roskilde (Denmark) and Melt!
 (Germany).

 In 2009, The Trentemøller Chronicles, a double compilation of unreleased songs, non-album tracks and remixes for acts including Röyksopp, Moby and The Knife, was released.
-He also headlined the Orange Stage at Roskilde Festival, playing in front of 60,000 people, with a set design created by Vibskov.
+He also headlined the Orange Stage at Roskilde Festival, playing for 60,000 people, with a set design created by Vibskov.

 After starting up his own record label, In My Room, Trentemøller's second album Into the Great Wide Yonder was released in 2010.
 It was a move into a more analogue sound influenced by indie and post-punk, and incorporating more live instrumentation and vocals.
 Expanding his live band to seven people, he continued to tour around the world for two years.
 His appearance at 2011's Coachella Festival was described by NME as “one of the biggest breakouts of Coachella,” saying he “stunned all onlookers and became the toast of the fest.”
 Trentemøller toured widely across the US and appeared on Carson Daly.
 The world tour ended with two shows in Christiania, Copenhagen, released as the live album Live In Copenhagen.